ypcd/gstunnel/README.md

 gstunnel provides an encryption layer for the network communication between a and b.

 Make the communication data of a and b become encrypted data, so that the third party cannot know the communication content of a and b.
-So as to ensure the security of a and b network communication.
+So as to ensure the safety of a and b network communication.

 Instructions:

-It can be installed via the "go get" tool.
+It can be installed through the "go get" tool.

 Or after downloading the project source code, copy it to the "$GOPATH\src" directory.